geosoft-as/jsonwelllogformat/Python/README.md

 ## Example

-The following example demonstrates how easy it is to parse a JSON Well Log Format file and create a basic plot of its content.
+The following example demonstrates how easy it is to parse a JSON Well Log Format file and create a basic _log plot_.
 The program utilize the _matplotlib_ plotting library from [matplotlib.org](https://matplotlib.org).